jacobaustin123/Titan/README.md

 For more examples and troubleshooting, see the [github wiki](https://github.com/ja3067/Titan/wiki/Set-Up).

-## License
+## About

 This software was written by Jacob Austin and Rafael Corrales Fatou as part of a project led by Professor Hod Lipson at the Creative Machines Lab at Columbia University.
-You are welcome to use and modify the software as desired, but we ask that you give credit to the original source.
+This software is released under an Apache 2.0 license.